-- 1. The shotgun (or cannon) should, if possible, be used at the start and finish in each class. - 2.
-The Signals Officer sounds the horn or fires the shotgun simultaneously with each flag reaching its uppermost hoist
+- a.
+Either the shotgun (preferable) or horn should be used at the start and finish in each class. - b.
+The Signals Officer sounds the horn or fires the shotgun simultaneously with each flag reaching its uppermost hoist.

 F. Line Judge